agiessing/debiasedQR/README.md

 q_0
 ```

-Compute the debiased estimate of the conditional quantile function at querry point $x$ for fixed tuning parameter $\gamma = 0.33$ and construct a symmetric 95\% confidence interval for the true conditional quantile function $q_0$.
+Compute the debiased estimate of the conditional quantile function at querry point $x$ for fixed tuning parameter $\gamma = 0.33$ and construct an asymptotic 95\% confidence interval for the true conditional quantile function $q_0$.

 ```R
 # EXAMPLE 1